Sicilian Defense

 The variation starts with 2.d4 (without Nf3, this attempt is usually aiming for a very unbalanced game), 2…cxd4 (the challenge is accepted), and 3.c3 (offering a whole pawn for the quick improvement chances and probability of strong activity).

 After here, if Black doesn’t want to deal with all the complexity of this line, they can simply go for 3…d3.
-Once 3…dxc3 occurs, 4.Nxc3 (simply improving) will transform the game into a very sharp and chaotic nature, where White typically goes for a quick assault on the c- and d- files.
+Once 3…dxc3 occurs, 4.Nxc3 (simply improving) will transition the game into a sharp and highly tactical battle, where White typically goes for a quick assault on the c- and d- files.

 One sample line is 4…e6 5.Nf3 d6 (e-d on 6th is the regular pawn structure), 6.Bc4 Nc6 (improving for both sides), 7.Qe2 (preparing Rd1) Be7 8.O-O Nf6 (idea of locating the King to safety) and 9.Rd1.
-From this moment on, one side will fight for the fragile pawn construction the opposing side possesses, and the other one will try to consolidate.
+From this moment on, one side will fight for the structural weaknesses in the opponent’s pawn formation, and the other one will try to consolidate.

 Like many chess openings, the Sicilian Defense features several traps that players should know.